intelowlproject/IntelOwl/README.md

 ### Free modules that require additional configuration
 * Cuckoo (requires at least one working Cuckoo instance)
 * MISP (requires at least one working MISP instance)
-* Yara (Community, Neo23x0 and Intezer rules are already available.
+* Yara (Community, Neo23x0, Intezer and McAfee rules are already available.
 There's the chance to add your own rules)

 ### External services available
 #### required paid or trial api key